Swadesamitran: History

 Swadesamitran (1881–1985) was the first Tamil language newspaper owned and operated by Indians.
 It was published from Chennai (then called Madras).
 It was founded by G Subramania Aiyer who also served as the papers first editor.
 It was founded as a sister paper of The Hindu which Aiyer had also founded two years earlier in 1879.
 The name translated from Tamil to English literally means "friend of self rule".

 It was originally started as a weekly and became a daily by 1889.
 It was a chronicle of the Indian National Independence movement from its inception and it was used by Subramania Aiyer to rouse the nationalistic feelings of the Tamil people.
-A host of very eminent men like Subramania Pillai, Mahakavi Subramania Bharathi (aka "Bharathiyar"), VVS Iyer and other worked as editor or sub-editors of the paper during the struggle for Independence.
-These men used familiar anecdotes form the great epics of the Ramayana and Mahabharata to rouse public opinion in the cause of nationalism within Tamil Nadu (then known as The Madras Presidency).
+A host of men like Subramania Pillai, Mahakavi Subramania Bharathi (aka "Bharathiyar"), VVS Iyer and other worked as editor or sub-editors of the paper during the struggle for Independence.
+These men used familiar anecdotes from the great epics of the Ramayana and Mahabharata to rouse public opinion in the cause of nationalism within Tamil Nadu (then known as The Madras Presidency).
 Bharthiyar was sub-editor from 1904 to 1906 when he left to start his own publication "India".

 The Swadesamitran was the second vernacular newspaper published in India.
 The first was Kesari which was published in Hindi.
 Subramania Aiyer although more comfortable in English, was determined to take the discussion of the future of India's independence to the masses.
 He was supported by Deshbandhu Chittranjan Das (CR Das) and Motilal Nehru in this approach.
 The paper was successful quite early in its life and quickly found readership wherever there was a significant Tamil population not only in India but also in Burma, Sri Lanka and Mauritius.

 Subramania Aiyer was also a social reformer and sponsored the Madras Hindu Social Reform Association.
 During his tenure as editor he was also prosecuted and sentenced for sedition (1908) by the British due to his writings in the paper.
 He was never the same man after he went to prison.
 After his death (?) the paper was run by Rangaswamy Iyengar (Kasthuri Ranga Iyengars nephew and right-hand man at the Hindu) and thereafter by CR Srinivasan (died 1962).
 Rangaswamy and Srinivasan were a potent combination and when Bharathiyar rejoined the newspaper in 1920 the three of them took the paper to lofty new heights of popularity and fame.